SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/population-use-case-2.md

-# population Use Case 2 Produce the population of people, people living in cities, and people not living in cities in each region.
+# Population Use Case 2 Produce the population of people, people living in cities, and people not living in cities in each region.

 ## CHARACTERISTIC INFORMATION